 Next, find out what jobs might be available and where to focus your attention.
 Use some of the following resources to learn about short-term labour market trends and current job openings in your chosen field:

-- You can also find up-to-date information about short-term trends when you check out annual and monthly labour force statistics for Alberta.
-Also see Skill Shortages in Alberta for reports on monthly vacancy rates by occupational group and industry.
+- Find up-to-date information about short-term trends when you check out monthly labour force statistics and annual labour market reviews for Alberta.
+Also see job market trends and profiles in Alberta for reports on monthly vacancy rates by industry and profiles of Alberta's major industries.

-- See Job Market Trends and News for news items about labour market trends in the past 4 weeks for each Canadian province.
+- See Explore the Canadian Labour Market for news items about labour market trends in the past 4 weeks for each Canadian province.

 If you have questions about career planning or the labour market, contact the Alberta Supports Contact Centre.